Worldwide Offices

 Prefer messengers?

-WhatsApp Telegram
+WhatsApp

-Benefits of a residence permit in Portugal
+7 benefits of a residence permit in Portugal

 Moving to Portugal or creating a ‘safe haven’

-Investors don’t have to move to Portugal; they can create a safe haven there.
-They may come to Portugal anytime, even if the borders are closed to foreigners.
+A residence permit in Portugal allows moving to the country.
+Residents can come to Portugal anytime, even if the borders are closed to foreigners.

 Travelling to the Schengen Area visa-free